Ruhaan838/Linformer-pytorch/README.md

 <hr>

 ## 📖 About the Linformer
 The Linformer is proposed first time for the linear complexity attention mechanism.
-Paper: [Linformer: Self-Attention with Linear Complexity](https://arxiv.org/pdf/2006.04768)
 ### Why Linformer?
 Traditional transformers have quadratic time complexity which depends on the D_Model but the Linformer depends on the Sequence Length.
 Also, Linformer allows you to project Key-value pair sharing and Headwise sharing which reduces the computation of time and memory.